iapYang/iapyang-vue-template/README.md

 ## To be done

-- [ ] bundle exports need to use .default
-- [ ] user can change webpack url font & pics size
+- [x] user can change webpack url font & pics size